<< Yesterday

 1998 Giant rookie Armando Rios hits home runs for his first two major league hits.
 Expos third baseman Shane Andrews accomplished the same feat on April 27 and 28 in 1995.

-1998 Mark McGwire becomes the third and quickest player in major league history to hit 60 home runs in a season.
-'Big Mac' accomplishes the feat in 141 games, compared to Babe Ruth (154) and Roger Maris (159).
+1998 At Busch Stadium, Mark McGwire becomes the third and quickest player in major league history to hit 60 home runs in a season when he goes deep off southpaw Dennys Reyes in the first frame of the Cardinals' 7-0 victory over the Reds.
+'Big Mac' accomplished the feat in 142 games, compared to Babe Ruth (154) and Roger Maris (159), and reached the milestone in his 439th at-bat of the season.

 1998 Barry Bonds sets a new National League mark, reaching base in 15 consecutive plate appearances.
 The Giants outfielder's five singles, two doubles, two homers, and six walks during the streak break Dodger Pedro Guerrero's mark of 14, established in 1983.

-1999 By hitting five home runs in a 9-7 victory over the Phillies, the Reds establish a major league record, homering 14 times in two games.
+1999 The Reds establish a major league record by hitting five home runs in a 9-7 victory over the Phillies, homering 14 times in two games.
 Yesterday, Cincinnati set a National League record by hitting nine homers in their 22-3 rout of the Phillies.

 1999 In the 6000th regular-season game in franchise history, the Mets score all their runs in the fifth inning to beat Colorado at Shea Stadium, 6-2.
 The victory brings New York's overall record to 2826-3166 (.472) with eight ties, but the team falls just one game shy of breaking even in their last 1000 games.